 **This is not medical advice.
 Please consult your medical provider for more information.

 Take a look at the image below which shows how areas of the body should move for optimal function.
 Imagine if the thoracic spine were to become stiff – this would mean that it becomes more stable.
 Then, the cervical, thoracic, and lumbar spines all would become stiff.
-Another thing that can occur is that the cervical and/or lumbar spines become more mobile.
+Another thing that can occur is that the cervical and/or lumbar spines become more mobile to make up for the stiff thoracic spine.
 This can lead to further dysfunction and pain in one or more areas of the body.

 Y Lift Off Against Wall